 As mentioned, Bishopstrow House Hotel is a part of Longleat Hotels and thus is only a short drive from Longleat Safari Park (a great day out).
 Other areas close by include the historic Stonehenge, Salisbury and Stourhead House and Gardens.
 You are also within driving distance of the spa town, Bath.
 The town of Bath is a great destination and I recommend taking to 20 mile trip if you are in this area.

 Bishopstrow Hotel and Spa is easy to find with well-marked road signage, as well as being listed on SatNav.
 You can find the hotel about a mile east of the town of Warminster.

-The hotel is easy to find and since we left the Glastonbury festival at 9am we arrived well ahead of check-in but this was not a problem.
+We departed the Glastonbury festival at 9am we arrived at the hotel well ahead of check-in.
+Our early arrival was not a problem for the staff.
 Bishopstrow House has great staff and our check-in was processed quickly.
-We were advised that the nearby town of Salisbury was good to visit and we set off for the afternoon to explore the area.
+We were advised by the staff that the nearby town of Salisbury was good to visit.
+With that recommendation we set off for the afternoon to explore the area.

 Hotel Address: Bishopstrow House, Boreham Road, Warminster BA12 9HH, England